Code-Institute-Submissions/Irish-Music-Vault/README.md

 # Testing
 1. When setting up the flask app in the app.py file, debug was set to true in the app.run method within the 'if __name__ == "__main__":' statement, which is used to instruct the application on which parameters to run flask on by use of enviornment variables.
 This is a development procedure that will present a Jinja error screen if there is a bug within a piece of code, and will point me to where in the code the error exists.
 This was set to false before submission of the project.

+# Bugs
+1. On the albums.html page, when trying to loop over the 'genre_name' key within my 'genres' collection I was unable to use the same 'for loop' twice.
+This is because the variable 'genres' that I had assigned the 'mongo.db.genres.find()' method to within the app.py file can only 'unpack' the data from the mongoDB database once.
+This was fixed by enclosing the method within the list() method (i.e. list(mongo.db.genres.find()) ) to convert the returned data into a list object.
+The data can then be rendered more than once.

 # Deployment

 ## Deployment to Heroku